Mark Rylance: 2000–2009: Broadway debut and acclaim

-2010s
+2010–2019: Career expansion

-In 2010, Rylance starred in a revival of David Hirson's verse play La Bête.
+In 2010 Rylance starred in a revival of David Hirson's verse play La Bête.
 The play ran first at London's Comedy Theatre before transferring to the Music Box Theatre on Broadway, on 23 September 2010.
-Also in 2010, he won another Olivier award for best actor in the role of Johnny Byron in Jerusalem at the Apollo Theatre in London.
-In 2011, he won his second Tony Award for playing the same role in the Broadway production.

-In 2013, Shakespeare's Globe brought two all-male productions to Broadway, starring Rylance as Olivia in Twelfth Night and in the title role in Richard III, for a limited run in repertory.
+Also in 2010 he won another Olivier award for best actor in the role of Johnny Byron in Jerusalem at the Apollo Theatre in London.
+In 2011 he won his second Tony Award for playing the same role in the Broadway production.
+In 2013 Shakespeare's Globe brought two all-male productions to Broadway, starring Rylance as Olivia in Twelfth Night and in the title role in Richard III, for a limited run in repertory.
 He won his third Tony Award for his performance as Olivia and was nominated for his performance as Richard III.

 He played Thomas Cromwell in Wolf Hall (2015), BBC Two's adaptation of Hilary Mantel's historical novels Wolf Hall and Bring Up the Bodies.
-For his performance, he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie.
+For his performance, he was nominated for numerous accolades including the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie, the Golden Globe Award for Best Actor – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie.
 Rylance was featured as the castaway on the BBC radio programme Desert Island Discs on 15 February 2015.